IIAS-Research/MaskQL/README.md

 * Per-user access control with allow, deny, and inheritance.
 * Admin UI (Vue 3) to manage users, catalogs, and rules.
 * Export and import rules as JSON by user and catalog.
-* Docker Compose deployment with Traefik as reverse proxy.
+* All-in-one Docker Compose deployment with Traefik as reverse proxy.

 ---